 Physics 50 uses James Walker, physics 2 series uses Halliday, Resnick and Walker and physics 4 series uses Serway and Jewett.
-You can use any edition.
+Physics 4D uses Modern Physics by Serway Moses and Meyer 3rd edition.
+You can use any edition of any of the textbooks.
 You are not required to buy a textbook but must use some textbook to do chapter outlines.
 HW problems will be made available.

-Overall description of class (attendance, guizzes and tests):
+Overall description of class (attendance, quizzes and tests):

-- 1) There will usually be 1 to 2 short quizzes every.
+- 1) There will usually be 1 to 2 short quizzes every .
 Quizzes are given at the beginning of class approximately 5 to 10 minutes.
 Quizzes will be on material covered in previous three lectures and focus on a topic that you will be informed about.
 There are two midterms and a final. - 2) Students are expected to be on time for every session.
 Every two tardies (latenesses) for any of the sessions counts for one absence and only 4 absences are allowed.
 Students will be dropped from the class if they any combination of absences and tardies that add up to 4 absences.
-See attendance section below for details.

-- 3) Save all of your guizzes, essays, exams etc... so that you have a record of the grade. - 4) You are responsible for recording all of your grades in a single spot so that you can calculate your "current" grade at any time in the course.
+See attendance section below for details. - 3) Save all of your quizzes, essays, exams etc... so that you have a record of the grade. - 4) You are responsible for recording all of your grades in a single spot so that you can calculate your "current" grade at any time in the course.